RayanDaouk/webGame/README.md

 EN:
-🚀 Getting Started with Create React App for a Web Game:
-Frontend Drupal developer since January 2022, I’m rediscovering ReactJS out of pure passion and curiosity.
+🚀 Starting a ReactJS Project to Build a Web Game Frontend Drupal Developer since January 2022, I’m rediscovering ReactJS purely out of passion and curiosity.

-I decided to start this web game project, drawing inspiration from Golden Sun (for the combat system) and Myst-Legacy (for exploration).
+I’ve decided to create this web game project, drawing inspiration from titles like Golden Sun (for the combat system) and Myst-Legacy (for exploration).
-I’m not sure how far this project will go, but it means a lot to me.
+I’m not yet sure where this project will take me, but it’s very close to my heart.

 🧭 Project Goals
-Major Steps:
+Main Steps:
-- Passively learn ReactJS with TypeScript.
+Passively learn ReactJS with TypeScript.

-Develop all core technical features:
+Develop all the technical features:

 - Player movement

-- Area transitions
+- Zone transitions

 - Monster spawning

-- UI and interactions
+- UI and more

-- Add visual elements:
+- Add graphics:
-As a trained graphic designer, I will create custom visual assets for the game.
+As a trained graphic designer, I plan to use my visual skills to create the game’s graphic assets.

 📌 Current Progress
-1) Player movement – ✅ Done
+1) Player Movement – ✅ Done
-I created an intuitive movement system using a simulated analog joystick attached to the player token.
-The movement is mouse-based.
+I chose to simulate an analog joystick anchored to the player token.
+The goal was to create an intuitive mouse-based movement system.

-2) Area transitions – ⏳ In progress
+2) Map Switching – ⏳ In Progress
-The main challenge is optimizing map loading via lazy loading.
+The main challenge is optimizing map loading through lazy loading.
-Each map includes:
+Each map contains:

-- Its own decorations
+Its own scenery

-- Spawn points
+Spawns ✅ Done

-- Collisions
+Collisions

-- Doors, etc.
+Doors... ✅ Done

-🔧 A custom door component is being built to enable map transitions.
+🔧 Created a door component to allow switching maps.

-3) Camera boundary – 🔄 To do
+3) Follow Camera – ✅ Done
-A dynamic boundary zone will follow the player.
-When it nears the edge of the player’s screen, the window will scroll in the appropriate direction.
-Direction data will be passed from TokenPlayer to the CameraBoundary component.
+Built a camera that follows the player’s token.
+It automatically applies velocity and direction based on the player’s movement.

+Issues encountered:
+- At first, I tried using a centered zone on the screen, where the screen would scroll only when the player left this area.
+But syncing the scroll speed with the 60fps animation system (x px/frame simulated) was very tricky.
+The values sent from PlayerToken were either too small (getting rounded down by the browser to 0, ugh...) or too fast.
+In short, syncing the player and the camera was a nightmare.

+- After 4 hours of trying, I scrapped it all and instead applied a translation to the entire world, keeping the camera centered on the player’s position.
+Bingo—it worked.
+Using clamp calculations, I easily set camera boundaries based on the map size.
+Since the camera now directly follows the player’s position, it naturally adopts the player’s speed and simulated 60fps animation.

-4) Polygonal zones – 🔄 To do
+4) Polygonal Zones – 🔄 To Do
-A component will allow:
+Create a component to:

-- Custom shapes with configurable number of points
+- Define number of points and shape

-- Positioning within a specific map
+- Set its position on the map

-🎯 Custom zone features:
+🎯 Custom zones can serve several purposes:

-- Monster spawn zones (initially simulated)
+- Monster spawn areas (initially simulated)

-- Collision areas
+- Collision zones

-- Zones restricted by level requirements
+- Level-gated restricted zones

 --------------------------------------------------------------------------------------------------------------------